pkredhat/helloworld-lang-examples/README.md

-# helloworld-lang-examples
+# quickpython-lang
-Web api's that return hello world in many different languages, written in many different programming languages!
-Enjoy!
+Requires Flask - python app that quickly returns hello world in our language of preference